jamesdcheney0/continuing-education/README.md

 - Docker: Obtain Docker Certified Associate
 - Kubernetes: Obtain Kubernetes and Cloud Native Associate (KCNA) then Certified Kubernetes Administrator (CKA)
 - Linux: Get a better grip on troubleshooting and navigating via the CLI.
 Develop skills and a personal wiki for vi & vim usage, performing common administrative tasks on Linux, and troubleshooting issues that arise.
+- SQL: Would be nice to at least know a bit about it and how to make queries.
+Might be bundled in with the Linux learning objective

 ## Resources